Noga-ng/NCache/README.md

 }
 ```

-Set it to `null` when no default expiration should be defined.
+Use `null` when no default TTL should be defined.

-## Namespaces
+## Namespaces and Scopes

-Each profile can define its own namespace:
+Each profile can define a namespace:

 ```json
 {